Having deep knowledge of charitable giving strategies is in demand among advisors, with about 90 percent of the wealthiest U.S. Read More

 Retaining and Referring

 Creating a meaningful experience, above all else, is the most important objective for both your existing clients and the growth of your business.
 If you’re able to deliver an exceptional client experience through the whole lifecycle, you’ll retain clients because of the value you provide, and referrals will start to happen naturally as a result.
+Be sure to send surveys to clients when possible to continue improving your service model.

-Don’t be afraid to ask for more, though.
+Don’t be afraid to ask for more referrals, though.
 You’ll be surprised at how willing clients are to help, especially after you’ve given them a great experience or helped them achieve a major milestone.
 The Securities and Exchange Commission (SEC) recently revamped rules allowing financial professionals to use testimonials in marketing materials, so even if a client can’t give a referral, they may be able to provide a testimonial.
 These can be incredibly powerful affirmations of the superior service you provide, helping you attract more clients organically.

 Addressing the Entire Client Lifecycle Creates Business Growth and Better Client Outcomes